Child found alone at Florida apartment after parents die in murder-suicide - NewsBreak

 TAMPA, Fla.
 (WFLA) — A Florida couple died in an apparent murder-suicide Monday night, according to the Orange County Sheriff’s Office.

 The sheriff’s office said that around 8:25 p.m.
-Monday, deputies responded to a home on Silver Pointe Boulevard after its communication center got a call from Devin Griggs, 28.Deputies: Ala. man attacked patrons at Panama City Beach zoo
+Monday, deputies responded to a home on Silver Pointe Boulevard after its communication center got a call from Devin Griggs, 28.3 sentenced for their roles in $24 million Mobile drug empire

 Griggs told the 911 operator that he killed someone and was about to kill himself, according to deputies.